Accrued Interest Definition

 Accrual Basis Accounting

-Accrual basis accounting requires companies to record expenses when incurred, not necessarily when cash exchanges hands.
+Accrual-basis accounting requires companies to record expenses when incurred, not necessarily when cash is exchanged.
 This method provides a more accurate representation of a company’s financial position.

 Understanding Accrual Accounting and Interest